AOMediaCodec/av1-spec/annex.a.levels.md

 | 6.3    | 300        | 160.0       | 800.0       | 8            | 128      | 16          | 7680x4320@120fps
 {:.table .table-sm .table-bordered }

-**Note:** Examples are given for non-scalable cases, but the constraints also apply to scalable streams.
-For example, a 60fps spatial scalable stream with a base layer at 960x540, and an enhancement layer at 1920x1080 should be labelled as level 4.1 (assuming the other constraints, such as bitrate, are met).
+**Note:** Examples are given for non-scalable cases, but the constraints also apply to each operating point of a scalable stream.
+For example, consider a 60fps spatial scalable stream with a base layer at 960x540, and an enhancement layer at 1920x1080.
+The operating point containing just the base layer may be labelled as level 3.0, while the operating point containing both the base and enhancement layer may be labelled as level 4.1.
 {:.alert .alert-info }

 When the mapped level is contained in these tables,